This chronic disorder affects balance and hearing, causing unpredictable episodes of dizziness and hearing problems.

 The most difficult complications of Meniere's disease can be:

 The disease can happen at any time.
 This can cause worry and stress.

 Vertigo can cause you to lose balance.
 This can increase your risk of falls and accidents.

-Your health care provider does an exam and asks about your health history.
+Your healthcare provider does an exam and asks about your health history.
 A Meniere's disease diagnosis needs to include:

 A hearing test is called audiometry.
 Audiometry looks at how well you hear sounds at different pitches and volumes.
-It can also test how well you can tell between words that sound the same.
+It also can test how well you can tell between words that sound the same.
 People with Meniere's disease often have trouble hearing low frequencies or combined high and low frequencies.
 They may have typical hearing in the midrange frequencies.

 Between vertigo attacks, balance returns to normal for most people with Meniere's disease.
 But you might have some ongoing balance problems.